If you want to conquer the anxiety of life, live in the moment, live in the breath.~ Amit Ray

 - Mindfulness meditation helps slow down the heart rate, lower blood pressure and promote relaxation, which can help to reduce and control stress and anxiety.

-- There are many different ways to practice mindfulness including guided meditation, praying, meditative walks, reflection, and working on a Zen garden.
+- There are many different ways to practice mindfulness including guided meditation, praying, meditative walks and reflection.

 - With a solid foundation, experimentation, and building your meditation practice over time, you may notice that you no longer tend to ruminate as much over past events, or that your sleep has improved, and that you respond to stressful situations more calmly.